 The choreography we also have to simplify.
 It could barely sing to that aerobics session.
 We will remove most Spins.
 We jump less.
 And all flapping his arms, we cut down to a minimum.
 However, we should probably keep the little armsnurren the beginning of the chorus.
 Who knows, someone might think it looks great?

-We will return to Lisebergshallen of breath and ginger ale bottles in hand.
+We return to the Liseberg Hall with the breath in the throat and the Pommac bottles in the hand.
 It only takes a moment to change.
-Then we are ready behind the curtain.
+Then we get ready behind the curtain.
 Ready to conquer the world.
-And when we're dancing on the scene in time to the rocking intro and Per starts singing "Lightning and thunder ...", then I know: now it will happen something big.
+And when we dance on stage as the swinging intro and Per start singing "Flashes and thunder ..." then I know: now something big will happen.

 Today I am forty-eight years.
 Very wonderful has happened over the years, but I still remember with clarity the transformative joy of age of seventeen sing a popular song of the world's best songs - a song I already knew would survive us all.
 Certainly there are more important things in life than the Eurovision Song Contest, but I'd be lying if I did not acknowledge me humble and grateful for the opportunity that was given me and my brothers.